Lazy Luddite Log

 Common Cold

-Another random movie I watched (more just because it was on than because I was interested in it) felt like one of those 'Rock Hudson & Doris Day' sitcoms but the thing that distinguishes it in my mind is that a central character is seeking to cure the common cold.
+Another random movie I watched (more just because it was on than because I was interested in it) felt like one of those Rock Hudson & Doris Day sitcoms but the thing that distinguishes it in my mind is that a central character is seeking to cure the common cold.
 He says that it is ridiculous to him that humans can go into space but not do what he intends to do.
 That is all I can recall except possibly to say that it had an urban coastal setting.
-I'm okay if I never discover the identity of this one.

 Future Satire

-I watched some movie with my parents in which one hapless office worker in the future has a rotten day because he left his all-purpose key card at home or something.
+I watched some movie with my parents in which one hapless office worker in the future has a rotten day because he left his all-purpose key card at home.
 He cannot access his workplace, cannot operate his car, cannot get money (it was possibly the first depiction of an automatic teller machine I saw).
 I want to say it was in the European mid-century tradition of Play Time by Jacques Tati in that the story is essentially silent and shows the folly of ultra-modern living.
 You know the kind of nonsense?
 You need to replace your plastic card but to be allowed to do that you need to present your plastic card!
 You find yourself sent round and round in bureaucratic circles.
 I had that experience a few times recently in virtual form from the comfort of my own room and it is still terribly frustrating.

 Cosmic And Colourful

 My local library had a particular hardcover book full of lurid science fiction artwork.
-I suspect they fit the expository fiction format I discuss here in which the works of many artists are unified by the text of just one author (but it could have all been the work of one artist).
+I suspect they fit the expository fiction format I name here in which the works of many artists are unified by the text of just one author (but it could have all been the work of one artist).
 Scenes I recall include reptilian aliens dressed like ceremonial guards, furry creatures hiding from the automated destruction of lush habitats, and humans in very form-fitting uniforms.

 A Pantheon Illustrated